-Christianity, Judaism and Islam - Differences in Religion
+Christianity, Judaism and Islam - Are They Really So Different?

 As the world’s oldest prophetic religion, and twelfth largest, Judaism has over 14 million worshipers.
 Judaism got its start with a divine covenant between the ancient Israelite's God and Abraham in 2000BCE.
 The Jewish people believe in one God, and one god alone, ruling and watching the entire universe.
 God had given the Torah to Moses and commanded it must never be changed- though God does speak to his people through prophets.
 The followers of Judaism believe that the Messiah will return and all truly good people will be gathered in Israel.